-This is a first-person narrative related to the reader by Eddie, who, just released from prison, takes us back to 1963, to his high school years and the wrenching events that shattered his life and that of Gene, his best friend and spiritual brother.
+This first-person narrative from Eddie, just released from prison, takes us back to 1963, to his high school years, and the wrenching events that shattered his life and that of Gene, his best friend and spiritual brother.

 Medgar Evers, four girls in Birmingham, and JFK are about to be sacrificed to history, events that will galvanize a nation.
 In the Southwest, the Federal Government’s Bracero program—ready, low-cost Mexican labor—is ending, leading to rising immigration and violent confrontations between the white establishment and Latino labor.

 The Killing Of Chuy Muro is the story of Eddie Henley and Gene Taylor, best friends since they could “pee standing up.”
 Born in Richland, a hard-bitten farming town on the California coast, Eddie and Gene are more concerned with cars, the beach, and getting laid than they are about politics.
 But as we enter this chaotic, critical period in our history—and in their lives—this evolves into a Cain-and-Abel story, the boys gravitating to opposite sides of the era’s societal divide.
 Eddie, fearful of change and damage to his meager social standing, cleaves to the values of the town’s Anglo culture, while Gene, reacting to racism and violence of the time, is pulled toward the values of equality and civil justice.